 Phone: (307) 399-9956

-Spanning wooded hills and open valleys in southeastern Oklahoma, 350 wild horses graze this 3,500-acre ranch owned by the Mowdy family, which ahs lived and worked there for five generations.
+Spanning wooded hills and open valleys in southeastern Oklahoma, 350 wild horses graze this 3,500-acre ranch owned by the Mowdy family, who have lived and worked there for five generations.
 On-site tours and lodging facilities are available.

 Location: 16242 State Highway 31, Coalgate, OK 74538